delalas/exmo_api/README.md

 # exmo_api
-a set of classes for working with EXMO api (Python)
+a set of classes for working with EXMO api